Photo Repair & Restoration

 How does it work?

-So you have a print or maybe multiple prints you need restoring or perhaps just digitising and archiving.
+You have a print or maybe multiple prints you need restoring or perhaps just digitising and archiving.

 Unless you are able to achieve high-resolution scans yourself, I need the original prints so I can be sure I have the maximum detail to work with and the minimum compression applied to the file.
-I don’t accept digital copies of your own taken with a smartphone to work on, sorry.
-Although I can sometimes offer a preliminary assessment using phone images.
+I don’t accept digital copies of your own taken with a smartphone to work on, sorry, although I can sometimes offer a preliminary assessment using phone images.